Skip to content

 Build

-• • Internal assistants, knowledge-access systems, and analyst-support workflows
+• Internal assistants, knowledge-access systems, and analyst-support workflows

 Secondary mode

-• • Evaluation and failure-mode hardening
+• Evaluation, failure-mode, and review-path hardening

-• • Prototype-to-production cleanup
+• Prototype-to-production cleanup and handoff readiness

 Secondary mode